josevcm/nfc-laboratory/README.md

 ## Next steps, work in Android?

-I have not spent much time, but i been able to migrate this SW to Android (very simplified) by connecting an SDR receiver and sniff NFC frames in real-time, interesting thing to investigate, maybe start a new project with this...
+I have been able to migrate this SW to Android (very simplified) by connecting an SDR receiver and sniff NFC frames in real-time, interesting thing to investigate, maybe start a new project with this...

 ## Releases